- A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan for individuals with extra healthcare needs.

 - Medicare SNPs combine Medicare parts A, B, and D to provide comprehensive care with extra medical and social services.

-- Costs vary by plans, but premium assistance can help lower the burden.
+- Costs vary by plans, but premium assistance can help lower your expenses.

-- Medicare has specific enrollment periods, but the factors that make you eligible for a Special Needs Plan often make you eligible for special enrollment periods, too.
+- Medicare has specific enrollment periods, but the factors that make you eligible for an SNP often make you eligible for special enrollment periods, too.